KipCollo/Java-Revision/spring/core/context/Readme.md

 7. @Primary- Indicates that a bean should be given preference when multiple candidates are qualified to autowire a single-valued dependency.
 8. @Scope - When used as a type-level annotation in conjunction with @Component, @Scope indicates the name of a scope to use for instances of the annotated type.
 9. @PropertySource - Annotation providing a convenient and declarative mechanism for adding a PropertySource to Spring's Environment.Used to load properties file.
+10. @Profile -Indicates that a component is eligible for registration when one or more specified profiles are active.

 AdviceMode
 Enumeration used to determine whether JDK proxy-based or AspectJ weaving-based advice should be applied.